 “An immersive workspace is no longer limited to a desk in our Towers; the 9-to-5 workday is dead; and the employee experience is about more than [pingpong] tables and snacks,” Brent Hyder, President and Chief People Officer of Salesforce, wrote in a blog post in February 2021.

 Salesforce will now allow its workforce to be fully remote, office-based, or flex, which involves one to three days per week in the office, based on proximity to a Salesforce office and role requirements.
-The decision was made after an employee survey showed people preferred different work styles.
+The decision was made after an employee survey showed people preferred different work styles – something for companies considering a remote workforce to consider.
 While “nearly half of our employees want to come in only a few times per month,” he wrote, “80% of employees want to maintain a connection to a physical space.”
 He continued, “Our talent strategy is no longer bound by barriers like location, so we can broaden our search beyond traditional city centers and welcome untapped talent from new communities and geographies.”

-Though the pandemic has demonstrated the value and viability of remote work, many major organizations continue to struggle with its realities.
+Though the pandemic has demonstrated the value and viability of companies with remote workforces, many major organizations continue to struggle with its realities.
 Over the past year, thoughtful remote work policies that focus on hiring, inclusivity, productivity, security, support, and technology have made it easier to transition blended or fully remote teams to the new way we work.

 When the right policies are in place, organizations become more agile, open up access to on-demand experts, and gain the ability to attract the best talent.

 To learn more about remote work, read Toptal’s Suddenly Remote Playbook.
 With expertise and insights from the World’s Largest Fully Remote Company—4,000 individuals in more than 100 countries and zero offices—it’s an indispensable resource for remote teams.